TrebledJ/bsqli.py/README.md

 2. Query table.
 This is a special pre-baked command which allows you to enumerate a table and their columns.
-This hasn't been optimised for different versions yet (as some versions have special functions which can expedite this process).
+This hasn't been optimised for different DBMS's yet (as some have special functions which can expedite this process).

    ```